 Step 5: Migration of Data

 pgLoader enables users to migrate an entire database with just a single command.
-In the case of migrating from a MySQL to PostgreSQL database on a separate server, the command would take the following syntax:
+In the case of migrating from a MySQL database to a PostgreSQL database on a separate server, the command would take the following syntax:

 pgloader mysql://mysql_username:password@mysql_server_ip_/source_database_name?option_1=value&option_n=value